Meriem-BM/Meriem-BM/README.md

 - 🔭 I’m currently working on [Mvault](https://github.com/mvault)

-- 🌱 I’m currently learning **data structure, tasks automation, Devops & machine learning**
+- 🌱 I’m currently learning **data structure, IT automation, & Devops**

 - 👯 I’m looking to collaborate on **other projects**

-- 🤝 I’m looking forward to explore **Frontend Dev**

 - 💬 Ask me about **node.js, GraphQL, Nginx, and Docker**